 Will the app have user driven content?
-For example, are users able to upload photos or videos, submit reviews, or comments on content?
+For example, are users able to upload photos or videos, submit reviews or comments on content?
 Will the app provide data that changes on a regular basis?
 Will you need the ability to edit and add data?
-If the answer to any of these is “Yes”, the app will need a database.
+If the answer to any of these is “Yes”, the app will need a database to support it.

-A database means development time will be needed to set up the app so it can communicate with the database.
+A database means development time will be needed to configure app so it can “talk” with the database.
 For example, if a user adds a photo from his device, the app will need to be able to take this photo and store it in the database.
 If a user then views this photo later, the app will need to retrieve the photo from the database and display it on the app.

 The diagram below gives an example of how an offers and events app would work with a database and CMS.

 In addition to the development work setting up the database and to get the app and database to “talk”, there will be costs for hosting and storage on the database.
 More information on this later.

 4. Content Management System